juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 $ docker run -it -v jfsvolume:/opt busybox ls /opt
 ```

-Replace above `{{VOLUME_NAME}}`, `{{META_URL}}`, `{{ACCESS_KEY}}`, `{{SECRET_KEY}}` to your own volume setting.
-For more details about JuiceFS volume plugin, refer [juicedata/docker-volume-juicefs](https://github.com/juicedata/docker-volume-juicefs) repository.
+Replace `{{VOLUME_NAME}}`, `{{META_URL}}`, `{{ACCESS_KEY}}` and `{{SECRET_KEY}}` to fit your situation.
+For more details about JuiceFS volume plugin, please refer to [juicedata/docker-volume-juicefs](https://github.com/juicedata/docker-volume-juicefs) repository.

 ## 3. Mount JuiceFS in a Container

-This method is to mount and use the JuiceFS storage directly in the Docker container.
-Compared with the first method, directly mounting JuiceFS in the container can reduce the chance of file misoperation.
+In this section, we introduce a way to mount and use JuiceFS file system directly in a Docker container.
+Compared with [volume mapping](#volume-mapping), directly mounting reduces the chance of misoperating files.
 It also makes container management clearer and more intuitive.

-Since the file system mounting in the container needs to copy the JuiceFS client to the container, the process of downloading or copying the JuiceFS client and mounting the file system needs to be written into the Dockerfile, and then rebuilt the image.
-For example, you can refer to the following Dockerfile to package the JuiceFS client into the Alpine image.
+To mount a JuiceFS file system in a Docker container, the JuiceFS client executable needs to be copied into the image.
+Usually, this could be done by writing the commands that download or copy the executable and mount the file system into your Dockerfile, and rebuild the image.
+You can refer to the following Dockerfile as an example which packs the JuiceFS client into the Alpine image.

 ```dockerfile
 FROM alpine:latest